ElMoucheh/react-modal-bizwi/README.md

 ## Installation

-Install my-project with npm
+Install using npm:

 ```bash
   npm install react-modal-bizwi
 ```
-Or
+Or with yarn:
 ```bash
   yarn add react-modal-bizwi
 ```